maximr/rpages/README.md

 ## Make sure to run every step!

 The setup is kinda complicated at the moment.
 Sorry for the trouble.
 But keep in mind that this is a complex gem & has a lot of dependencies & features.
+I really should add more automated generators in the future (didn't have time to do it yet.
+If you feel up to the task, please feel free to send me a pull request).

 ### Gem File